cnrancher/docs/content/rancher/v1.x/cn/release-notes/1.6.11/_index.md

 * **Rollback Versions**: We support rolling back to Rancher v1.6.7 from Rancher v1.6.10.
   * **Steps to Rollback**:
     1. In the upgraded version the **Admin** -> **Advanced Settings** -> API values, update the `upgrade.manager` value to `all`.
-    2. "Upgrade" Rancher server but pointing to the older version of Rancher (v1.6.7).
+    2. "Upgrade" Rancher Server but pointing to the older version of Rancher (v1.6.7).
 This should include backing up your database and launching Rancher to point to your current database.
     3. Once Rancher starts up again, all infrastructure stacks will automatically rollback to the applicable version in v1.6.7.
     4. After your setup is back to its original state, update the `upgrade.manager` value back to the original value that you had (either `mandatory` or `none`).